carpentries/instructor-training/episodes/17-live.md

 1. Split into groups of three.
 2. Assign roles, which will rotate: presenter, timekeeper, note-taker.
-3. Have each group member teach 3 minutes of your chosen lesson episode using live coding.
+3. Have each group member teach 3 minutes of your chosen lesson episode using live demonstration.
   For this exercise, your peers will not "code-along."
 Before you begin, briefly describe what you will be teaching and what has been learned previously.
 Do not record this exercise.
 4. After each person finishes, each group member should share feedback (starting with themselves) using the same 2x2 rubric introduced in part 2 The